 Quite a few mistakes here… one rating is -1 and one is 6!
 When the matrix is rebuilt, the values must always be recalibrated into the right range.

 This one is way off!
 We can’t use such an approximation.
 One must then find a compromise between data size and precision by tweaking the value of $k$.
+For reference, the first team to reach a RMSE under 0.8572 in their predictions on the Netflix dataset will win the prize.

 Let’s try on real data.
 If we load an image as a matrix of colours, how well can we compress it using the SVD?
 Pretty well, even if it’s not JPEG.
 Take a look at “Lenna”, using different values for $k$:

 Here is lenna.png, the file used as an input to the program; Please excuse the very primitive PPM writer, this is not really the point of this article.
+The code for image compression is in Haskell, using the hmatrix and pngload libraries:

 module Main where